davidnuon/legendary-waffle/README.md

 # The Legendary Waffle

-An advendure game about an nth-generation European-American on a backpacking trip in Europe looking to find his roots through artisinal waffle making.
+An adventure game about an nth-generation European-American on a backpacking trip in Europe looking to find his roots through artisanal waffle making.

-C&amp;C Challenge 2K16!
+C&amp;&amp;C Challenge 2K16!